starfi5h/DSP_Mod_Support/StatsUITweaks/README.md

 - Left-click the navigate button to navigate to the select planet.
 Right-click to show it in starmap.
 Show astroId and index of factory in the button tip.

 ![controlPanel](https://raw.githubusercontent.com/starfi5h/DSP_Mod_Support/dev/StatsUITweaks/img/controlPanel.png)
-Support astro list in Logistics Control Panel (I) too.
+- Support astro list rich text and hotkey in Logistics Control Panel (I) too.
+- Prevent windows from closing when opening dashboard.
+- Prevent control panel from closing when pressing E key.

 ## Configuration
 Run the game one time to generate `BepInEx\config\starfi5h.plugin.StatsUITweaks.cfg` file.